Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 The while loop represents that we'd like to avoid NaNs in the output $\underline{y}$, which can happen for certain $\underline{x}$ sequences on the given Test systems.

+rFOrLSR.device is a string conaining the device (CPU / GPU) currently used by the library.

 ```python
 # System choice
 # Sys = Test_Systems.ARX # IIR filter